nacorga/ai-pr-reviewer/README.md

-# PR Reviewer
+# AI PR Reviewer

 An automated bot that reviews GitHub Pull Requests using OpenAI to provide comments and improvement suggestions.

 ## Features

 - Automatic Pull Request review
-- Code analysis using OpenAI
+- Code analysis using OpenAI API
 - Detailed comments on modified files
 - GitHub integration via webhooks
+- Support for PR events: opening, reopening, and synchronization

 ## Purpose

 This application was developed to automate the code review process in GitHub repositories.
 It helps development teams by:

-- Reducing the time spent on manual code reviews
+- Reducing time spent on manual code reviews
 - Providing consistent and objective feedback
 - Identifying potential issues and improvements
-- Ensuring code quality standards are maintained
+- Maintaining code quality standards
-- Supporting both small and large codebases

-## Usage Instructions

-### Basic Usage

-1. Once configured, the bot will automatically review any new or updated Pull Requests in your repository.

-2. The bot will analyze:
-   - Code changes
-   - File modifications
-   - Overall PR structure

-3. Review comments will be posted directly on the PR with:
-   - Line-specific suggestions
-   - Code improvement recommendations
-   - Best practices reminders
-   - Potential issues or bugs

-### Customization

-You can customize the bot's behavior by:

-1. Adjusting the OpenAI parameters in your configuration
-2. Modifying the webhook settings to trigger on specific events
-3. Setting up branch protection rules to require reviews

-### Best Practices

-- Keep PRs focused and manageable in size
-- Respond to bot comments when clarification is needed
-- Use the feedback to improve code quality
-- Consider the bot's suggestions as part of your review process

 ## Requirements